zgoda/devlog/README.md

 pip install -U -e .[dev]
 ```

+Now copy `.env.example` to `.env` and modify it to suit your environment.
+Some JS tools are required so run `npm i`.
+I tested it with Node 12 but it may work with Node 10 too.
+This will install `cleancss-cli` tool, you will need an implementation of SASS too.
+Either download `dart-sass` and put it in `PATH` (eg `~/.local/bin` on Ubuntu) or install JS version with `npm i -D sass`.

 Once installed Devlog provides CLI for basic management.
 1st thing is to initialise database.

 ```console